lekhrajsaa/products_bundle/README.md

 ## Installation

-1. Clone the repository: `git clone <repository-url>`
-2. Install dependencies: `npm install`
+1. Install dependencies: `npm install`
-3. Start the development server: `npm start`
+2. Start the development server: `npm start`
-4. it start the development server in localhost://3000 by default
+3. it start the development server in localhost://3000 by default

 ## Deployment